Skip to contents

 • forecast_set

-• bootstrap metadata
+• uncertainty metadata

 fc <- forecast(boot_model)